manalishi79/ca-prototypes/README.md

 ### Step 2

 `$ npm run start`

 Will start the server on [localhost:8000](http://localhost:8000)

 ### Step 3 (optional)

-Open up a new terminal window and run:
 `$ npm run watch:css`

-This will compile your Sass styling for you.
+Running the above will compile your sass and watch it for future changes.

 ## Issues